22

 Michelle Fried

 Wine masters: Saison co-founder, winemaker and sommelier Mark Bright has long been a trailblazer in Burgundy wines, while a team of sommeliers and beverage and service director Molly Greene serve from a massive wine collection, select spirits and cocktails.
-They dive deep into old and new world wine as well as wines from their own Saison Winery, helmed by Bright.
+They dive deep into Old and New World wine, as well as wines from their own Saison Winery, helmed by Bright.
 And, yes, they still have one of the most impressive Burgundy wine collections in the nation.

 Contact